jonathanBieler/GtkIDE.jl/README.md

 **Warning:** make sure to backup or commit your work before editing files, as this editor is still somewhat experimental.

+Use your terminal for package management instead of GktIDE console.

 ### Opening files